- Council tax payers in Gloucestershire will pay more this year for their police

 - The Chief Constable says extra investment will lead to more officers attending emergencies and more investigators; an enhanced service when you contact the police; better policing of roads and better support to reduce the risk to vulnerable people

 - Police and Crime Commissioner Martin Surl said, “Putting-up the council tax is never an easy decision and I am pleased the police and crime panel agree the police are in need of extra investment”

-Gloucestershire County Council’s Police and Crime Panel today unanimously backed Police and Crime Commissioner Martin Surl’s proposal for a 5.6% increase in what local taxpayers pay for the police.
+Gloucestershire County Council’s Police and Crime Panel today unanimously backed Police and Crime Commissioner Martin Surl’s proposal to put up the amount people pay for the police through council tax.

-Adding an extra £1 per month or £12 to a band D householder’s annual bill will give the police a budget of around £109 m for the current financial year.
+An increase of 10.6%, the maximum permitted by the Home Office, will add an extra £2 per month to a band D householder’s annual bill and give the police a budget of around £119.912m for the current financial year.

-Taking into account rising inflation and the pay increase already agreed by the Government, it will give the Constabulary an extra £1.7 m to invest.
+Taking into account rising inflation and other commitments agreed by the Government, it will give the Constabulary an extra £4.1m to invest.

-The proposals agreed today also provide for 1% of the policing budget to be made available to continue to support community projects and programmes managed through the Commissioner’s Fund.
+The budget drawn-up by Mr. Surl, and supported by the Police and Crime Panel, also provide for 1% of the policing budget to be made available to continue to support community projects and programmes managed through the Commissioner’s Fund.

-It is an approach to crime reduction - the concept and scale of which is unique to Gloucestershire – that now funds more than 400 local initiatives countywide.
+It is an approach to crime reduction - the concept and scale of which is unique to Gloucestershire – that now funds nearly 450 local initiatives countywide.

 A public consultation which was launched last month and runs until 28 February is also attracting widespread support.